sch-data-science/Find_Clinical_Trials_Near_Me/README.md

 # Find Clinical Trials Near Me

-This repository stores the code for the <a :target="_blank"  :rel="noopener noreferrer" href='https://schdatascience-find-clinical-trials-near-me.share.connect.posit.cloud/'>"Find Clinical Trials Near Me" app</a> hosted on Posit Connect Cloud.
+This repository stores the code for the <a href='https://schdatascience-find-clinical-trials-near-me.share.connect.posit.cloud/' target="_blank" rel="noopener noreferrer">"Find Clinical Trials Near Me" app</a> hosted on Posit Connect Cloud.

 Each day, at 5:25 UTC, the github/workflows/main.yml starts an instance of R, loads the necessary R libraries, executes the file, "getdata.R", and then commits the results to this repository